 What Type of Oil is Best For Your Environment?

-Wetter environments often require heavier oils and more frequent bike maintenance, while drier environments tend to require lighter oils that pick up less dust and grime.
+Wetter environments often require heavier oils and more frequent bike maintenance.
+Drier environments tend to need lighter oils that pick up less dust and grime.
 Biodegradable soy-based chain lubricants have received good reviews, too.
 Ask your local bike mechanic for advice on what’s best for your area.
 Be sure to use lube intended specifically for bicycle chains.
 Sheldon Brown’s website, an authoritative source of bicycle information, cautions against using automotive motor oil, household oil, such as 3-in-1, or WD-40.

 The “factory” lube that your chain comes oiled with is often of a higher quality than what you’ll be able to purchase at many retail outlets.
-So don’t clean it off – wait until your chain is dry before applying new oil.
+So don’t clean it off when you buy a new bike — wait until your chain is dry before applying new oil.